 To make the pie crust:

-In a food processor, combine flour, sugar, salt and chilled butter pieces.
+- In a food processor, combine flour, sugar, salt and chilled butter pieces.
 Pulse the mixture just until the butter is processed into pea-sized pieces—about 15 seconds.
-Do not over-process.¹
+Do not over-process.

-Preheat oven to 400° F. Grease pie pan lightly with butter to hold pastry in place.
+- Preheat oven to 400° F. Grease 8 or 9 inch pie pan lightly with butter to hold pastry in place.

 To make the pie:

-- Alternatively, you may use a pastry blender to cut butter into the flour mixture.
+- You may use a pastry blender to cut butter into the flour mixture.

 - Filling may brown slightly—that is okay!